robert7/nixnote2/README.md

     * cd build/cmake
     * cmake ../..  -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release
     * make
-    * make DESTDIR=/opt/tidy56 install
+    * make DESTDIR=/some/directory install
-    * library is now copied to /opt/tidy56/libs (if you use different directory, then pass it as 3rd argument to "build-with-qmake.sh".
+    * library is now copied to /some/directory/lib (/some/directory/lib should be then passed as 3rd argument to build-with-qmake.sh)

 If it doesn't work: use docker build - or compare with docker recipe, what is different.